Bad (album): Singles

-The album's final single, "Liberian Girl", did not chart on the Billboard Hot 100, but reached the top 20 in various countries and reached number one in Ireland.
+The final single, "Liberian Girl", did not chart on the Billboard Hot 100, but reached the top 20 in various countries and reached number one in Ireland.
 The song has been sampled and covered by various artists including Chico Freeman, 2Pac and MC Lyte.
 "Speed Demon", written and co-produced by Jackson in 1986, was released as a promotional single on September 4, 1989, as part of the campaign around his 1988 film Moonwalker.

-Bad's record of five number one singles was tied by American singer Katy Perry's Teenage Dream in 2012; Perry remains the only artist to have matched this feat.
+Bads record of five number one singles was tied by American singer Katy Perry's Teenage Dream in 2011; Perry remains the only artist to have matched this feat.
 In the UK, seven of the Bad singles reached the UK top ten which was a record for any studio album for over 20 years.

 Notable covers

 In 1988, "Weird Al" Yankovic recorded "Fat", a parody of "Bad", which won a Grammy Award for Best Concept Music Video at the 1989 Grammy Awards.

 In 2001, hard rock band Alien Ant Farm released a cover of "Smooth Criminal" for their second album, Anthology.
 Their cover peaked at no. 1 in Australia, where it remained for eight weeks.
 It also peaked in the top ten of 14 European countries, including the United Kingdom, Germany, Sweden, and Switzerland, and peaked at no. 23 on the Hot 100.